 Tsunami propagation and inundation

-Coastal & Ocean Engineering faculty maintain active research programs, our main funding agencies are the National Science Foundation, the Office of Naval Research, Oregon Sea Grant, and the United States Army Corps of Engineers.
-The faculty members concentrating in Coastal & Ocean Engineering and their research interests are summarized below:
+Coastal and Ocean Engineering faculty maintain active research programs, our main funding agencies are the National Science Foundation, the Office of Naval Research, Oregon Sea Grant, and the United States Army Corps of Engineers.
+The faculty members concentrating in Coastal and Ocean Engineering and their research interests are summarized below:

 Dr. Dan Cox - Sediment transport, surf zone turbulence and boundary layer processes.
 Design and performance of coastal structures